-I get a lot of questions from people asking me about my thoughts joining tour groups in Europe.
-Most often I get asked about Contiki Tours.
-For those of you who aren’t aware, Contiki is a well-known bus/coach tour company that caters to students/youth travelers.
-Not surprisingly, based on their clientele, they have earned a reputation as being a booze-filled party tour.
+We receive a lot of questions from people asking me about our thoughts on joining tour groups in Europe — most notably Contiki Tours.
+For those of you who aren’t aware, Contiki is a well-known and very popular bus tour company that caters to students/youth travelers.
+Not surprisingly, based on their younger clientele, they have earned a reputation as being a booze-filled party tour.

-I want to say upfront that I prefer traveling independently and I probably wouldn’t take a tour like this—but I know a lot of people who loved their tour.
-My goal for this review isn’t to convince you why you should or shouldn’t take a Contiki Tour.
-My real goal is to give you all the facts—the good and the bad—so you can make an informed decision on whether a tour like this is right for you.
+We want to say upfront that we prefer traveling independently — after all The Savvy Backpacker is focused on independent travel.
+That said, we don’t have any problem with these kinds of tours.
+So, with that in mind, our goal for this article isn’t to talk you into or out of a Contiki Tour.
+Our goal is to give you the facts, both good and bad, so you can make an informed decision on whether a tour like this is right for you.

 Quick Overview of Contiki Tours

 Contiki is the most popular bus tour company for young travelers (18-35).
 They operate in Europe, Russia, Egypt, Australia, New Zealand, North America, and Asia — but most of the info in this guide will be focused on their European tours.

 They host more than 150,000 travelers each year and they’ve been doing tours since the early 60s.

 One nice thing about Contiki is that they offer a wide variety of tour options — ranging from week-long trips to multiple-month excursions.
 They also have tour options that visit just about every part of Europe so that’s really nice.

 Their most popular tours are their “budget” tours (which basically means the accommodation consist of budget hotels and campsites).
 You can view all their European tours here.